mcd500/teep-device/docs/building_with_docker.md

 make[1]: Leaving directory '/home/user/teep-device/platform/op-tee'
 ```

-### Building teep-device for SGX with docker
+### Building TEEP-Device for PC with docker

-To run teep-device, first we need to run tamproto inside the same
+To run TEEP-Device, first we need to run tamproto inside the same
 host.
 Lets clone the tamproto and start it.

 **tamproto**